 Is Star Jasmine Good for Hedges?

 Instead of the usual evergreen conifer hedge, consider using the beautiful star jasmine vine.
 Is star jasmine good for hedges?
 It is.
 A hedge of star jasmine grows fast and is highly decorative with the coveted fragrant blossoms.
 Star jasmine is usually grown as a vine that can cover a tall wall or trellis quickly once the plant’s root system gets established.
 You can create a hedge of star jasmine vine by regular and strategic pruning.
-The vine thrives in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+The vine thrives in USDA plant hardiness zones 8 through 10.

 How to Grow Star Jasmine as a Hedge

 If you want to know how to grow star jasmine as a hedge, it is mostly a question of proper pruning.
-Left to its own devices, this jasmine grows up the side of your house, trellis or fence.
+Left to its own devices, this jasmine grows up the side of your house, trellis, or fence.
 The key to growing a jasmine hedge is to prune early and often.
 Prepare the soil in the area you want to start growing a jasmine hedge.
 Plan on a depth of at least 2 feet (61 cm.), then chart out the length that you want the hedge of star jasmine.
 Work organic compost into the soil.
 Purchase enough star jasmine plants for the hedge, counting one every 5 feet (1.5 m.).
 Dig the planting holes for each, as deep as but wider than the containers.
 Plant each star jasmine and water well.
 Keep the soil moist but not wet.

 Pruning Jasmine Hedges

 You want those plants to grow into a hedge of star jasmine, not vines.
 Therefore, you’ll need to pinch off the tips of new shoots as they appear.
 This forces the plants to produce lateral branches rather than shooting up into vines.
 Keep pruning jasmine hedges as they grow.
 The best time to trim off excess growth is when the flowers fade.
-Regular and consistent pruning will create a solid hedge some 2 feet (.6 m.) tall.
+Regular and consistent pruning will create a solid hedge some 2 feet (61 cm.) tall.
 You can create a taller hedge by using a support or trellis.